lhartley870/the-night-garden/README.md

     ![View of Admin panel for adding a new timeslot](readme-documents/screenshots/admin-panel-timeslot.png)

     The Admin user can also add new bookings by clicking on Booking and then on 'Add Booking'.
 The current registered users will appear in the dropdown for the 'booker' field and the current created timeslots in the dropdown for the 'time' field.
 Again, there is a useful vertical filter for the Admin to assign particular tables to the booking.
-The restaurant's bussiness model does not allow more than 16 guests for a timeslot and so the Admin user cannot exceed this numnber of guests per booking.
+The restaurant's business model does not allow more than 16 guests for a timeslot and so the Admin user cannot exceed this number of guests per booking.
 It is envisaged that the Admin will largely be making bookings for large parties of between 11 and 16 guests (as users can only make bookings for between 1 and 10 guests) and for large events where a number of overlapping timeslots may need to be booked out for a user (as users can only have one booking per day and cannot make multiple bookings over several timeslots).
 The Admin has the option to approve a booking whilst creating it.

     ![View of Admin panel for adding a new booking](readme-documents/screenshots/admin-panel-booking.png)

 * User Authentication

     A user will only have limited access to the application's features without an account.
 A user coming to the site for the first time can access the Register page via the navigation bar.
 The user needs to provide their email address, a username, their first and last names and a password to create an account.
 The email, first name and last name are required in case the restaurant needs to contact a user about their booking.
 If the email address or username entered are already taken, the user will receive an error message.

     ![View of Register page](readme-documents/screenshots/register-pg-screenshot.png)